 How can these problems affect daily life?

 As mentioned above, everybody will experience a fog differently.
-These fogs may come and go along with a flare, or the fog may be a consistent battle regardless of a flare.
+These fogs may come and go along with a lupus flare, or the fog may be a consistent battle regardless of a flare.
 Here are the three main ways in which a brain fog can affect daily life:

 Memory- Many with lupus fog have difficulty recalling conversations, tasks, or appointments.
 They find that they continually misplace items of importance like paperwork, bills, keys, phone, etc. Problems and consequences may arise as you forget meetings, doctor visits, or social events.
 They may forget things people have said to them or that they, themselves, have told someone, necessitating the need for repetitive questions or comments.
-Friends, family, and co-workers may become increasingly frustrated, casting personal blame and judgement, not understanding that this is a medical condition, a cognitive disorder.
+Friends, family, co-workers and care-givers may become increasingly frustrated, casting personal blame and judgement, not understanding that this is a medical condition, a cognitive disorder.

 Concentration- Many with a brain fog complain of having difficulty following directions, concentrating when they read, and trouble learning new tasks or absorbing information.
 They also report not having the ability to successfully multi-task, having problems focusing on more than one thing at a time.
 The lack of ability to concentrate or pay attention can be a difficult symptom to deal with for anyone, but can be devastating to a student, or to someone in a professional setting.